chriswessels/meteor-back-behaviour/README.md

 ### Defining Back Behaviour

-You can define back behaviour in your Blaze Templates and (if you are using `iron-router`) your route controllers.
+You can define back behaviour in your iron-router Controllers and your Blaze Templates.

 Back Behaviour is defined using a callback function, so you can do anything.
 This could be sending the user to another route, or modifying `Session` or another `ReactiveDict` to trigger UI behaviour.

 The `this` context of your callback function will be set to the instance of the object in which it is defined.
-So, if it is defined in a template, `this` will be the corresponding `Blaze.TemplateInstance`.
 If it is defined on an `iron-router` route controller, it will be the corresponding `Iron.Controller`.
+If it is defined in a template, `this` will be the corresponding `Blaze.TemplateInstance`.

 The callback will receive two arguments: